 As a foreign private issuer listed on the NYSE, we will incur legal, accounting and other expenses that we did not previously incur.
 We will be subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the listing requirements and other applicable securities rules and regulations, as well as the U.S. Foreign Corrupt Practices Act.
 Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time consuming or costly and increase demand on our systems and resources.
 The Exchange Act requires that, as a public company, we file or furnish annual and certain other reports with respect to our business, financial condition and results of operations.
 We are currently evaluating these rules and regulations and cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.
 These rules and regulations are often subject to varying interpretations, in many cases due to their lack of specificity, and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 This could result in continuing uncertainty regarding compliance matters and higher costs necessitated by ongoing revisions to disclosure and governance practices.
 We cannot predict or estimate the amount of additional costs we may incur as a result of becoming a public company or the timing of such costs.
 Any changes we make to comply with these obligations may not be sufficient to allow us to satisfy our obligations as a public company on a timely basis, or at all.
-These reporting requirements, rules and regulations, coupled with the increase in potential litigation exposure associated with being a public company, could also make it more difficult or expensive for us to obtain certain types of insurance, including directors' and officers' insurance, on acceptable terms.
+These reporting requirements, rules and regulations, coupled with the increase in potential litigation exposure associated with being a public company, could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors or board committees or to serve as executive officers, or make it mo